-Saltwater Stone’s Director of PR, Saul Trewern, and Account Executive Jemima Molyneux were in Lillestrøm, near Oslo for the event, supporting clients and enabling meetings with journalists to provide updates on industry challenges and product developments.
+Members of the PR team were in Lillestrøm, near Oslo for the event, supporting clients and enabling meetings with journalists to provide updates on industry challenges and product developments.

-Among Saltwater Stone clients at Nor-Shipping this year was KONGSBERG, which was launching its new data infrastructure service, Vessel Insight.
+Clients at Nor-Shipping this year included KONGSBERG, which was launching its new data infrastructure service, Vessel Insight.
 Making smart shipping more accessible for more owners, Vessel Insight enables customers to cost efficiently capture and aggregate quality data from their assets and securely transfer them to the cloud.
 By doing so, Vessel Insight addresses the need of a wider user-base and helps the maritime industry be more sustainable both in economic and environmental terms.